paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 1990—Subsec. (a).
 Pub.
 L. 101–624 designated existing provisions as par.
 (1), inserted heading, substituted “some portion” for “at least 20 percent, or such larger percent as may be required by the board of directors of the bank under regulations of the Farm Credit Administration,”, and added par.
 (2).

 1988—Subsec. (c)(2).
 Pub.
-L. 100–399 substituted “this subchapter or subchapter II of this chapter, equipment or facilities” for “this subchapter, facilities”.
+L. 100–399 substituted “this subchapter or subchapter II, equipment or facilities” for “this subchapter, facilities”.

 #### Effective Date of 1991 Amendment
 Amendment by Pub.
 L. 102–237 effective as if included in the provision of the Food, Agriculture, Conservation, and Trade Act of 1990, Pub.
 L. 101–624, to which the amendment relates, see section 1101(b)(4) of Pub.
 L. 102–237, set out as a note under [section 1421 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1421&num=0&edition=prelim), Agriculture.